Knife Edge Two Piece 1962–65: Working model

 In 1962 Moore created an edition of 10 working models (LH 504) for a new two-piece sculpture.
 The Tate Gallery in London acquired a small working model in 1963.
-Other working models are in the collections of the Gemeentemuseum in The Hague, the Didrichsen Art Museum in Helsinki, the Memorial Art Gallery of the University of Rochester in Rochester, New York, and the Kunsthaus in Zurich.
+Other working models are in the collections of the Kunstmuseum in The Hague, the Didrichsen Art Museum in Helsinki, the Memorial Art Gallery of the University of Rochester in Rochester, New York, and the Kunsthaus in Zurich.
 Moore planned the full-size sculpture to be over 10 feet high, large enough for a person to walk between the two elements.

 Sculpture

 The full-size sculpture, catalogued as "LH 516", was cast in an edition of four (or "3+1"; one being retained by the artist).
 Moore was inspired by the "lightness and strength of bone fragment" in creating the piece.
 The full-size sculptures, 366 cm long and weighing about 3 tonne, were cast by Hermann Noack in Berlin.

 The second cast of the work is located in Abingdon Street Gardens (better known as College Green) in the City of Westminster.
-The other full-size casts are located near the Bloedel Floral Conservatory in Queen Elizabeth Park in Vancouver, BC, Canada, donated by Prentice Bloedel; near the Rose Garden of the Rockefeller family house at Kykuit at Tarrytown, New York.
+The other full-size casts are located near the fountains next to Bloedel Floral Conservatory in Queen Elizabeth Park in Vancouver, BC, Canada, donated by Prentice Bloedel; near the Rose Garden of the Rockefeller family house at Kykuit at Tarrytown, New York.
 Moore donated his artist's copy (0/3) to the Henry Moore Foundation in 1977, and it is displayed at Perry Green, Hertfordshire.

 Moore made a larger and reversed version of the sculpture, Mirror Knife Edge 1977 or Knife Edge Mirror Two Piece (LH 714) – which is 5.34x7.21x3.63m or about 17.5x23.7x11.9 feet and weighs about 15 ST – which was commissioned for the entrance to I. M. Pei's east wing of the National Gallery of Art in Washington, D.C.
 The work is carefully cleaned and conserved each year to maintain the distinction between its shiny and patinated surfaces, as the artist intended.